 Connecticut-based freelance web designer and developer Jen Vasseur has a great selection of boards with a number of practical-based pins on colour theory and fonts.
 Most insightful is her board on web design, which she uses to pin some of the most interesting design concepts and colours that she’s found across the web.

 If you’re looking for some mobile design inspiration, then this is the pinner to follow.
-Chinese designer and developer Xinkui Wang has posted nearly five and a half thousand pins on mobile design, with boards ranging from web design to Android to logos.
+Chinese designer and developer Xinkui Wang has posted thousands of pins on mobile design, with boards ranging from web design to Android to logos.

 Describing herself as a “web designer, librarian, and lover of all things beautiful”, Terri Holtze has created boards for you to glean lots of inspiration.
 Her web design board focuses heavily on responsive design, and her boards on colors and patterns are also worth following.

-President and Creative Director of Advent Integrated, an integrated agency with offices across the world, Adam Smith has lots of great boards to take inspiration form.
+President and creative director of Advent Integrated, an integrated agency with offices across the world, Adam Smith has lots of great boards to take inspiration from.
 As well as boards on web design and typography, he also collates work on branding, packaging and print design.
 And there’s a whole host of other interesting stuff to check out in his boards dedicated to sustainability, too.

 Bulgarian designer Violeta Patolova has over 50 boards to source inspiration from, whether you’re looking for design-related content or something artier.
 Her board on graphic design contains an extensive mix of design, branding and packaging, and her boards on typography, illustration and web design are also worth following, too.

 If you’re looking for a Pinner that oozes cool, then Oen Hammonds is your man.
-As well as his brilliant board on design, this self-proclaimed ‘art director, designer and educator’ showcases the best in web design, branding, fashion, photography and manga.
-And with over 230,000 followers, he’s one popular pinner to follow!
+As well as his brilliant board on design, this art director, designer and educator showcases the best in web design, branding, fashion, photography and manga.
+And with over 216,000 followers, he’s one popular pinner to follow.

 If you’re looking for graphic design inspiration, then follow Derek Kimball and you’ll be spoilt for choice.
 His 38 boards are dedicated to all things design, from gig posters to colour palettes to work spaces.
-Particularly cool is his board dedicated to ‘Gifts for graphic designers’…just in case you were looking for a little inspiration to treat yourself!
+Particularly cool is his board dedicated to ‘Gifts for graphic designers’ – just in case you were looking to treat yourself.

 Swedish designer Malin Otmalm collects pins that are aesthetically beautiful.
 As well as her boards on typography and graphic design, she has a huge collection of boards dedicated to lifestyle, illustrated through different hues of grey.
 Particularly nice is her board dedicated to chalk art.

-Describing herself as ‘design Jedi’, Maria Grønlund’s boards focus on the use of colour, be that in branding, architecture, graphic design, and even gardening!
-With a really varied list of boards to follow, hers is a great account to follow if you’re looking for a little colour inspiration for your work.
+Describing herself as a ‘design Jedi’, Maria Grønlund’s boards focus on the use of colour, be that in branding, architecture, graphic design and even gardening.
+With a really varied list of boards to follow, hers is a great account if you’re looking for a little colour inspiration for your work.

-Jessica Walsh, partner at NYC design agency Sagmeister & Walsh, has over 20,000 followers and nearly 60 boards dedicated to art and design.
-Bursting with colour, her boards range from typefaces to iconography, motion to collage, and is a great source of inspiration.
+Jessica Walsh, partner at NYC design agency Sagmeister & Walsh, has over 31,000 followers and nearly 60 boards dedicated to art and design.
+Bursting with colour, her boards range from typefaces to iconography, motion and collage, and are a great source of inspiration.

 There are so many sources of inspiration on the Pinterest account of designer Kazuya Arakawa.
-As well as the more traditional deign-related boards, he also focuses on colour and texture, with boards solely dedicated to leather, the colour green and even strawberries!
-A real eclectic mix to follow.
+As well as the more traditional deign-related boards, he also focuses on colour and texture, with boards solely dedicated to leather, the colour green and even strawberries.
+It's a realyl eclectic mix to follow.

 French graphic designer Laurent Duserre has a really good selection of boards to choose from.
-With over 14,000 followers, her boards collate the very best in everything from advertising, graphic design, branding and editorial layout.
-We particularly love her board on toy design.
+With over 114,000 followers, his boards collate the very best in everything from advertising, graphic design, branding and editorial layout.
+We particularly love his board on toy design.

 Who did we miss?
 Let us know in the comments.